-Researchers at the University of California have found that daydreaming actually improves creative problem-solving!
+Researchers at the University of California have proven that daydreaming improves creative problem-solving!

 Investigators at the Max Planck Institute of Germany found that daydreamers have better working memories.

 Good thing, too.
 I mean, what’s the use of daydreaming up a bunch of awesome creative solutions if you can’t remember any of them?

 You know, this new data helps explain an interesting phenomenon…